-How would you form your statement to be assertive and out boundaries in place?
+How would you form your statement to be assertive and out boundaries in place ?
 1. Read the statement 2.
-Memorise it • • • 3.
-Say it out loud4.
-Record yourself and watch the recording SOFT 5.
-Practice 4 times6.
-Record again7.
-Write down your thoughts.
-SKILLS Situation 2: Your sister asks you to watch her 3 child to go out with her friends.
-You already have plans would like to go and see your friends too.
-How would you form your statement to be assertive and out boundaries in place?
+Memorise it 3.
+Say it out loud 4.
+Record yourself and watch the recording 5.
+Practice 4 times 6.
+Record again 7.
+Write down your thoughts. + Situation 2: Your sister asks you to watch her 3 children on Friday night as she watch go out with her friends.
+You already have plans for this evening, and you rewould like to go and see your friends too.
+How would you form your statement to be assertive and out boundaries in place ? ••••••

 Read the statement Memorise it

 3. Say it out loud

 4. Record yourself and watch the recording

 5. Practice 4 times

 6. Record again

 7. Write down your thoughts.

 Situation 3: Your work colleague is asking you whether you could lend her 500 Euro

 for until the next pay.
 You already got your pay yesterday and your colleague too

 You already have plans and you said "no" to your colleague.
 But the person keep

 asking you over and over.

 How would you form your statement to be assertive and out boundaries in place?

 Remember:

 What to Say:

-• You always have the right to say "no" to other people.
-When doing so, express yourself clearly and assertively, so there is no doubt about what you want and what you don't want.
+You always have the right to say "no" to other people.
+When doing so, express yourself clearly and

+assertively, so there is no doubt about what you want and what you don't want.

 What to Do:

 • Use Confident Body Language, stand firm with open hands, face the other person, remember

 about the eye contact and use an appropriate volume of your voice.

 Be Respectful and firm in the same time.
 Try to memorise few sentences to be ready to set boundaries.
-It's okay to be firm, but your message will be better received if you are polite and respectful.
+It's okay to be firm, but your message will be better received if you are polite and

+respectful.

 What is your reflection?